 Multimodal Level of Service (MMLOS) for Prospect Road and Lake Street was evaluated using state-of-the-practice techniques for each mode of transportation.
 The pedestrian score is based on built environment factors that affect walkability.
 The bicyclist score, Level of Traffic Stress (LTS), is based on roadway factors that affect bicyclist comfort.
 The transit score is based on factors that affect transit vehicle reliability and built environment factors that affect a transit passenger's experience.
-Performance for automobiles is based on roadway segment level of service (LOS), which accounts for vehicle travel speed, and intersection level of service (LOS), which accounts for vehicle delay at intersections.
-The conceptual designs for Prospect Road and Lake Street improve each roadway's pedestrian score, bicyclist score (Level of Traffic Stress) and transit score by constructing continuous walkways among other improvements.
+Performance for automobiles is based on roadway segment level of service (LOS), which accounts for vehicle delay at intersections.
+The conceptual designs for Prospect Road and Lake Street improve each roadway's pedestrian score, bicyclist score (Level of Traffic Stress) and transit score by constructing continuous walkways and bikeways among other improvements.
 The conceptual designs for Prospect Road and Lake Street do not significantly change automobile LOS as compared to the existing configurations.